Ilya114/Box64Droid/README.md

 ## What is Box4Droid?

-Box4Droid is a simple script that automates the installation of a preconfigured Rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine 7.0 and 6.0](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed, made by me.[YouTube: Smartphone Desktop](https://youtube.com/@smartphonedesktop4229).
+Box4Droid is a simple script that automates the installation of a preconfigured Rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine 7.0 and 6.0](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed, made by me.
+[YouTube: Smartphone Desktop](https://youtube.com/@smartphonedesktop4229).

 My fork contains new rootfs with box64 and some useful tools.
 Mesa version rolled to 22.3.0 because 23.x not worked for me.
 I`m not sure that DXVK and audio works.
 If you checked and have problems let me know in issues.